Studentships and Funding

 For any Graduate Research Studentships, applicants must:

-- have listed Trinity Hall as one of their preference colleges on their University on-line application via the Application Portal;
+- have listed Trinity Hall as one of their preference colleges on their University on-line application via the Applicant Portal;

-- have completed a Trinity Hall Graduate Research Studentship Application, in addition to their University on-line application, by the closing date of 16 March 2018.
+- have completed a Trinity Hall Graduate Research Studentship Application, in addition to their University on-line application.
+Applications for 2018-19 have now closed.

 - notify Charlotte Moss of the outcome of other funding applications made whether successful or not (FAQ 2).